 The value of the boots is the value in money units - one point of currency is equivalent to one brass coin.
-There are four brass coins to an AM Penny, and three brass coins to a Genuan cent.
+There are four brass coins to an AM penny, and three brass coins to a Genuan cent.
 Check help currency for a full listing of how valuable various currencies are.
 Beefy's boots are worth 200000 brass coins, which works out to 500 AM dollars.
 No wonder he was so afraid people would steal them!

-Clothes get damaged as their wearer takes damage, and so they need to have a condition set - it is setup\armour that gives the maximum condition of the item.
+Clothes get damaged as their wearer takes damage, and so they need to have a condition set.
+We do this by using setup_clothing(::Setup:: in our virtual file), which defines the maximum condition of the item.
 In this case, the clothing has 2000 condition points.
 For comparison, the obsidian boots you may have encountered in the game have a condition of 6400.

-The last bit, set\damage\chance, sets how much damage the item absorbs.
-Or more correctly, it sets how much damage the item lets through when it itself is damaged.
-The following chart (from help set\damage\chance) gives you guidance on what those values should be:
+The last bit, set_damage_chance (::Damage Chance:: in our virtual file), sets how much damage the item absorbs.
+Or, more accurately, it sets how much damage the item lets through when it itself is damaged; this means that the lower the damage chance, the better protection the item offers.